SafaAlmahdawi/Machine-Learning-Project/README.md

-# Machine-Learning-Project
+# Machine Learning Project: Rainfall Prediction

-Welcome to the Machine Learning Honors Project!
+Welcome to the Machine Learning Project!

-This project provides an opportunity to apply various machine learning algorithms to predict rainfall using a dataset sourced from the Australian Government's Bureau of Meteorology.

-Objective
+## Objective

-The main goal of this project is to create a classifier that predicts whether there will be rain the following day based on historical weather data.
+The primary goal of this project is to develop a classifier predicting rainfall the following day using historical weather data.

-Dataset
+## Dataset

-The dataset used in this project can be found here.
-It includes various weather-related features such as temperature, humidity, wind speed, and more.
+The dataset for this project originates from the Australian Government's Bureau of Meteorology and contains various weather-related features like temperature, humidity, and wind speed.

-Data Preprocessing
+## Data Preprocessing

-Ensure data cleanliness: Handle missing values, encode categorical variables, and perform feature scaling if necessary.
+To ensure data quality, the following steps will be taken:
+- Handle missing values
+- Encode categorical variables
+- Perform feature scaling if required

-Algorithms Used
+## Algorithms Used

-The project involves applying several classification algorithms to build predictive models.
-The algorithms used include:
+The project involves implementing several classification algorithms:

-Linear Regression
+1. Linear Regression
-K-Nearest Neighbors (KNN)
+2. K-Nearest Neighbors (KNN)
-Decision Trees
+3. Decision Trees
-Logistic Regression
+4. Logistic Regression
-Support Vector Machines (SVM)
+5. Support Vector Machines (SVM)

-Model Evaluation Metrics
+## Model Evaluation Metrics

-Evaluation of the models will be based on the following metrics:
+The models will be evaluated based on:

-Accuracy Score
+- Accuracy Score
-Jaccard Index
+- Jaccard Index
-F1-Score
+- F1-Score
-LogLoss (if applicable)
+- LogLoss (if applicable)
-Mean Absolute Error
+- Mean Absolute Error
-Mean Squared Error
+- Mean Squared Error
-R2-Score
+- R2-Score

+### Deliverables

+- Jupyter notebook with code implementation